-This method is not frequently used on patients as it has strict inclusive criteria and the long term consequences are still not widely understood.
+This method is not frequently used on patients as it has strict inclusion criteria and the long term consequences are still not widely understood.

 3).
 Endometrial ablation.
 This is a minor procedure that involves removing the lining of the womb.
 This can be done using: